Rosaria Salerno

 Rosaria Salerno is the former City Clerk of Boston and a former member of the Boston City Council.

 Salerno was first elected to the City Council in November 1987, and served as an at-large member from 1988 to 1993.
 She was a candidate for Mayor of Boston in 1993, finishing in fourth place with 17.54% of the vote.

+Salerno was regarded to be a liberal member of the city council.

 On January 26, 1995, Salerno was named City Clerk by the City Council, succeeding the retiring Patrick F. McDonough.
 She retired in 2011.